StamKavid/FinAgent/data/processed/README.md

 - Creates potential target variables for predictive modeling:
   - Local price minima and maxima for different time windows (7, 14, 21, 30, 60 days)
 - Uses `scipy.signal._peak_finding._boolrelextrema` to identify local extrema

-## Usage

-1. Ensure the input parquet file `btc_technical_indicators.parquet.gzip` is in the correct directory.
-2. Run the main function to generate the processed dataset.